What can I do about a cavity?

 By the time your tooth hurts, it may be too late to have it filled.
 Toothaches usually don’t occur until your tooth has become infected.
 This happens when an untreated cavity or an oral injury destroys the outer layers of your tooth, exposing the vulnerable pulp that lives inside.

 If you do end up with an infected tooth, we won’t be able to treat it with a filling.
 You will likely need root canal therapy and either a dental filling or dental crown to seal your tooth and prevent further damage.
 This process is more complex, time-consuming, and expensive than having a cavity filled.

-Seeing your dentist every 6 months for a cleaning and an exam will help you prevent cavities altogether.
+Seeing your dentist in Greensboro, NC every 6 months for a cleaning and an exam will help you prevent cavities altogether.
 These regular visits will also help your doctor find the issues when they’re still small and relatively easy to treat.

 Are dental fillings painful?